chili-epfl/cscl2015-eyetracking-orchestration/README.md

 # cscl2015-eyetracking-orchestration
 Preprocessing, analysis and visualization scripts for the [CSCL2015](http://isls.org/cscl2015/) conference paper, **"The Burden of Facilitating Collaboration: Towards Estimation of Teacher Orchestration Load using Eye-tracking Measures"** by Prieto, Sharma, Wen &amp; Dillenbourg.

-Basically, this is a set of R scripts to help reproduce the download of raw data (the datasets used have been published [in Zenodo (MISSING LINK)]()), data pre-processing, analysis and visualizations used for the paper.
+Basically, this is a set of R scripts to help reproduce the download of raw data (the datasets used have been published in Zenodo ([Study 1](https://zenodo.org/record/16516), [Study 2](https://zenodo.org/record/16515), [Study 3](https://zenodo.org/record/16514)), data pre-processing, analysis and visualizations used for the paper.
 All these processes are tied together by a report written in R Markdown, compiled using the knitr package.

 ## Requirements and Installation

 In order to reproduce the paper's data analysis and generate the corresponding report, you need at least the following:

 * An internet connection (to download the data)
+* The ```curl``` tool (to download the data)
 * R
 * RStudio (optional, but very convenient)
 * The ```knitr``` package